10/24/2024

 Chief Financial Officer

-Yeah, maybe just to add to to to ice specifically, there's many other initiatives that we have when you lose a wholesale contract on, you know, your B2C and your B2B business, which is doing well in that in that market, as you saw with the continuation of the of the mobile growth, we have fewer customers is mainly what is driving that in that specific segment.
-And we are up in Finland has gone up, but not quite yet in Norway because of the price initiatives that I've just said that we've pushed through this quarter, which we then will benefit from next quarter.
+Maybe just to I specifically, there's many other initiatives that we have when you lose a wholesale contract on your B2C and your B2B business, which is doing well in that market, as you saw with the continuation of the mobile growth.
+We have fewer customers is mainly what is driving that in that specific segment.
+And where ARPU in Finland has gone up, but not quite yet in Norway because of the price initiatives that I've just said that we've pushed through this quarter, which we then will benefit from next quarter.
 So it's subscriber growth related.
-And then the output that is yet to go up because of the price initiatives that we're putting through, putting through now.
+And then the ARPU that is yet to go up because of the price initiatives that we're putting through now.

 speaker